5.7.2 Block Tool

 1. Leave Block Mode : Returns to Editor Level where you can select another tool or leave the Editor altogether.

-2. Clear Selection: Unmarks all grid elements and removes the grid itself.
+2. Clear Selection: Unmarks all grid elements.

 3. Create Block from Pool: Track elements can be moved from their block assignment to a pool from where it can be moved to different blocks.
 With this option here you can create a new block with track elements currently located in the pool.
 This new block will show up on the track diagram, and will have default properties and not be linked to any other elements on the scene.
 The pool will be emptied.